Thursday, November 3, 2011

 Many pundits agree that this spells trouble for search engines, but differ on further implications.
 Michael Arrington of TechCrunch sees the “end of hand crafted content.”
 In his view, the “fast food content” created by content farms has produced a “race to the bottom situation, where anyone who spends time and effort on their content is pushed out of business.”
 Fred Wilson of Union Square Ventures is more hopeful.
 He sees search engines being displaced by social media tools, where, “with the help of machines, our friends and trusted sources” will tell users what content matters.

 What I see is that this avalanche of fast food content will lead to the “clarion call” that I predicted, in a July 2008 article would cause a “flight to safety.”
-Internet users will turn to the "new portal" - trusted sources that consistently deliver “gourment content” - important, relevant, reliable and comprehensive information, from a wide variety of resources across the Internet.
-And the only sites that will succeed at this are those that rely on a human touch.
-Indeed, many users will rely on their own touch, using personalized aggregation tools such as PageFlakes, but most users will turn to trusted third parties.
+Internet users will turn to the "new portal" - trusted sources that consistently deliver “gourmet content” - important, relevant, reliable and comprehensive information, from a wide variety of resources across the Internet.
+The only sites that will succeed at this are those that rely on a human touch.
 For all the dismissive talk about Yahoo, its audience is massive - because it gathers content from around the Web, albeit of inconsistent quality across the verticals.
 Companies that aggregate and organize content in an elegant way, and combine that with their own proprietary, high-quality content, will inherit the position at the top of the Web food chain that search engines abdicate.

 So where is Dulcinea Media in all this ?
 Naturally, planning to be one of those trusted sources, or perhaps an engine that powers the new portals to which users flock.
 We are still executing on the business plan we created three years ago. findingDulcinea now offers Web Guides to the best information alone about more than 700 broad topics, and we’ve created thousands of Beyond the Headlines and Features articles that provide a full context view of news stories.
 A Spanish-language sister site, encontrandoDulcinea, replicates much of this content in Spanish.